Letter to my 16-year old self

 I think that is by far more important that having your life all figured out at 16.
 Don’t you?

 You will leave school and have many adventures.
 You will travel and meet many new people.
 You will experience lows and highs.
 You will cry and laugh.
+You will get through heartbreaking losses.
+You will love hard and be loved, be adored.
 You will become a good and giving person and go on to inspire others to live bigger lives.

 And when you least expect it, strangers will reach out to you and say that because of you they did not give up.